uyjulian/renpy-switch/external_library_build/Building.md

 xml/etree/__init__.py
 zipfile.py
 ```
-The following files from `pystub` are required to be copied to the Python standard library directory (replacing files) for Ren'Py to operate correctly:
+The following files from the `pystub` folder are required to be copied to the Python standard library directory (replacing files) for Ren'Py to operate correctly:
 ```
 subprocess.py
-threading.py
 ```